EEN421/EEN421.github.io/_posts/2024-02-05-Sentinel-Integrated-RPi-Soil-Sensor-2.0.md

 # Introduction and Use Case:
-This post follows up on a couple of previous posts where we [deployed a raspberry pi headlessly and onboarded syslog and auth logs to a log analytics workspace](https://www.hanley.cloud/2023-06-13-Raspberry-Pi-Logging-to-Analytics-Workspace/), and then [added an I2C soil moisture and temperature sensor and streamed the data to a workspace too](https://www.hanley.cloud/2024-01-24-Sentinel-Integrated-RPi-Soil-Sensor/) and will address several new **security updates** and **improvements** to the original processes described.
+This post follows up on a couple of previous posts where we [deployed a raspberry pi headlessly and onboarded syslog and auth logs (for security) to a log analytics workspace](https://www.hanley.cloud/2023-06-13-Raspberry-Pi-Logging-to-Analytics-Workspace/), then [added an I2C soil moisture & temperature sensor and streamed the sensor data to the workspace too](https://www.hanley.cloud/2024-01-24-Sentinel-Integrated-RPi-Soil-Sensor/).
+Today, we will address several **NEW security updates** and **improvements** to the original processes described.

 <br/>

 # Security Updates - What's New?

 Since the release of Bullseye OS for Raspberry Pi, the default 'pi' account was removed.
-This account was the most likely to be abused when malicious actors figured out it's enabled by default on all deployments.
-Reducing our attack surface area with this simple change is a welcome feature.
-However, as the case with most things security related, it can come at a cost if you don't know what you're doing.
+This account was the most likely to be abused when malicious actors figured out it's enabled by default on all deployments. **Reducing our attack surface area** with this simple change is a welcome feature.
+However, as the case with most things security related, **it can come at a cost if you don't know what you're doing.**

-Another important feature that has since been added, is the ability to encrypt your sensitive information.
+Another important feature that has since been added, is the **ability to encrypt your sensitive information**.
 The older method I've used relied on hard-coding wifi keys etc. in plain text (**yuck!**&#129300;) to a wpa_supplicant.conf file for example.
 This is no longer the case (**huzzah**&#128571;)!

-Lastly, ARM based architecture such as Raspbery Pi boards weren't previously supported without the added overhead of installing Ruby and FluentD, which required the workspaceID to be hard-coded to another config file (**gross**&#129314;).
+**Lastly**, ARM based architecture such as Raspbery Pi boards weren't previously supported without the added overhead of installing Ruby and FluentD, which required the workspaceID to be hard-coded to another config file (**gross**&#129314;).

-Now you can streamline your workflow and improve your overall productivity, safely and securely! &#128526; <br/>
+Now you can **streamline** your workflow and **improve** your overall productivity, **safely** and **securely!** &#128526; <br/>

-The benefits don't stop there - by leveraging the Azure Streaming Agent via IoT Hub, you'll be able to ditch the old combination of FluentD and Ruby, saving you time &#9201;, energy &#x26A1;, and reducing your overal attack surface area &#128272;.
+_The benefits don't stop there_ - by leveraging **Azure IoT Hub**, you'll be able to ditch the old combination of FluentD and Ruby, saving you **time** &#9201;, **energy** &#x26A1;, and **reducing your overal attack surface area** &#128272;.
 So why wait?
-Dive into this blog post and learn how to optimize your Raspberry Pi IoT setup today! &#128170;
+Dive into this blog post and learn how to **optimize** your Raspberry Pi **IoT setup today!** &#128170;

 <br/>